-In California, child support amounts are determined by a set of particularly complicated and nuanced guidelines.
-The guidelines consider the incomes of both parents, as well as the time each parent spends with the children.
+In California, child support payments are determined by detailed and nuanced guidelines.
+For example, the guidelines consider the incomes of both parents and the time each parent spends with the children.
 However, people often have options within these guidelines.
-As family law specialists, it is our role to help people know and understand all of their options.
+As family law specialists, it is our role to help people know and understand their options.

 Family Law San Diego has handled child support issues since 1990.
-Our San Diego child support attorneys understand that, while many view the law as making child support a cut-and-dry matter, there are still many points that may be disputed.
-Divorcing couples often disagree about what income should be included in child support calculations — income like overtime and bonuses.
-Reaching an agreement may require a judge's ruling.
+Our San Diego child support attorney understands that while many view the law as making child support a cut-and-dry matter, there are still many points that your ex-spouse may dispute.
+For example, divorcing couples often disagree about what income should be included in child support calculations — income like overtime and bonuses.
+As a result, reaching an agreement may require a judge's ruling.

 How does California calculate child support?

-Child support, relatively speaking, has elements which are more straightforward and mathematical under the California Child Support Guideline.
-We are providing simplified information on how the California Child Support Guideline is used to calculate child support to help reduce the stress involved in the divorce or separation process.
+According to the state of California, child support has more specific and mathematical elements under the Child Support Guideline.
+Therefore, we are providing simplified information on how the Child Support Guideline calculates child support to help reduce the stress involved in the divorce or separation process.

-The first step in a calculating child support under the California Child Support Guideline, is to calculate each parent’s “net disposable income.”
-Under the California Child Support Guideline, the court calculates the amount of child support to be paid by considering four variables:
+The first step in calculating child support, under the Child Support Guideline in California, is to calculate each parent’s “net disposable income.”
+Under the Child Support Guideline, the court calculates the amount of child support to be paid by considering four variables:

-Under the California Child Support Guideline, the court will inquire about the father’s net income which includes money from all sources, regardless of whether the type of money is reported under state or federal law as “taxable income.”
+Under the Child Support Guideline in the state of CA, the court will inquire about the father’s net income, which includes money from all sources, regardless of whether the type of money is reported under state or federal law as “taxable income.”
 Net disposable income is similar in concept to “take-home pay.”
-Understand that the court calculates this amount somewhat differently than an employer typically calculates for pay roll deductions; however, many of the deductions do overlap.
+Understand that the court calculates this amount somewhat differently than an employer typically calculates for payroll deductions; however, many of the deductions do overlap.

 Once this figure is identified, certain items will be deducted from the father’s income, such as taxes, mandatory union dues, mandatory retirement contributions, health premiums, and costs of raising a child after a divorce or separation, to name a few.

-The remaining amount is considered as the father’s net disposable income.
-Variable One of calculating child support under the California Child Support Guideline at that point is done.
+The remaining amount is considered the father’s net disposable income.
+Variable One of calculating child support under the Child Support Guideline in the state of CA is done.

 Clients commonly ask if there are benefits to filing with a certain status.
 Head of household status may provide certain advantages, including lower taxes.
 To qualify for this filing status, the parent must be either divorced or married, but filing separately.
 The parent must also be separated from his or her spouse for at least 6 months and have at least one child living with him or her for more than 50 percent of the time.
 Parents who have never been married and who have a child or children for more than 50 percent of the time can also qualify to file as head of household.

-The final variable in calculating child support under the California Child Support Guideline is the “time share” or the percentage of time the child spends with each parent.
-In plain terms, the more time the child spends with the parent that is considered the “lower-time parent,” or the parent that typically has a lower percentage of physical custody, the less child support will be ordered by the court.
-The court may investigate to confirm that the motivation for spending more time with the child is in the best interests of the child and not primarily with the intent of the parent to either obtain or to avoid paying child support.
+The final variable in calculating child support under the Child Support Guideline in California is the “timeshare” or the percentage of time the child spends with each parent.
+In plain terms, the more time the child spends with the parent considered the “lower-time parent,” or the parent with a lower percentage of physical custody.
+As a result, the court will order less child support.
+The court may investigate to confirm that the motivation for spending more time with the child is in the child’s best interests and not primarily with the parent’s intent to obtain or avoid paying child support.

-If you are using an online calculator to obtain an approximate estimate of child support under the California Child Support Guideline, keep in mind that, depending on the calculator used and the figures entered, results may vary.
+If you are using an online calculator to obtain an approximate estimate of child support under the Child Support Guideline in California, keep in mind that, depending on the calculator used and the figures entered, results may vary.
 Only the court can determine the actual amount that will need to be paid; the online calculators are simply a tool to provide a “ballpark figure.”